jsamrei/slate/source/quickstart/apps.html.markdown

 #### Single Stream

-This is semantically equal to the simpler syntax block above, shown here for completeness.
+This is semantically equal to the simple syntax block above, shown here for completeness.

 ```ruby
 stream.each do